aquanodemusic/aquanode-plugins/spectral/spectralresolve/README.md

 ## How Reassignment Works

 A commented, runnable Python example of the spectral reassignment method used by this plugin is included at [`docs/how_reassignment_works.py`](docs/how_reassignment_works.py).

+## Changelog

+v1.2 - made view more crisp again like in v1.0 with option to smooth it like in v1.1, and added mouse hover toggle to show frequency & nearest note v1.1 - smoothed view v1.0 - initial release